yablochko8/semantic-search-fonts/COOKBOOK.md

 Each font family folder typically contains:

-- FontFamily-Style.ttf - The actual font binaries for each style
+**FontFamily-Style.ttf (the actual font binaries for each style)**

 - Static fonts look like `FontFamily-Bold.ttf` etc
 - Variable fonts follow the convention `FontFamily[wdth,wght].ttf` with the values in brackets indicating which axis tags are supported

-- METADATA.pb: Machine-readable metadata including:
+**METADATA.pb (machine-readable metadata)**

 - Family name and available styles
 - Designer/foundry info
 - License type
 - Category (Sans-serif, Serif, Display, etc.)
 - Language/script support
 - Version info
-  - **This is the main data source for building our index!**

-- DESCRIPTION.en_us.html: English description of the font family, typically a paragraph or two about its history and design.
+**DESCRIPTION.en_us.html (English description of the font family, typically a paragraph or two about its history and design)**

-  - Some of these descriptions are quite sweet.
-    - "Maiden Orange is a light and festive slab serif font inspired by custom hand lettered 1950s advertisements."
-    - "Kosugi is a Gothic design, [...] it evokes the Japanese cedar trees that have straight and thick trunks and branches."
+- Some of these descriptions are quite sweet: "Maiden Orange is a light and festive slab serif font inspired by custom hand lettered 1950s advertisements"; "Kosugi is a Gothic design, [...] it evokes the Japanese cedar trees that have straight and thick trunks and branches."
 - Sometimes there is no description doc, or it is present but blank.
 In those cases we will seek out a fallback document of `article/ARTICLE.en_us.html`

+**LICENSE.txt** (full license text)

-- LICENSE.txt: The full license text (may be OFL.txt, UFL.txt depending on license type).
+- This may be OFL.txt or UFL.txt depending on license type.
 These are all standardized based on parent folders, so for our purpose just the descriptor of the license from METADATA.pb should be sufficient.

-There seems to be some variance between folders, but the vast majority of folders I explored had the above structure, so that should be enough for us to work with.
+There seems to be some variance between folders, but the vast majority of folders I explored had the above structure.

 ## Step 1 - Create Your Postgres Database and Add Vector Extension